leiwang008/documents/experiences.md

   Finally the conflicts have been resolved and we can push our commit.
   `git push origin`

-+ How to check if a script like foo.sh is executable and how to make it executable in Git `git ls-files --stage`
++ How to check if a script like foo.sh is executable and how to make it executable in Git?
+  `git ls-files --stage`
   100644 6643f02815ab62179560af03520b32117a6f6e00 0       foo.sh
-  The attribute '100644' means the file is not executable, '100755' represents executable
+  The attribute '100644' means the file is not executable, '**100755**' represents executable

   `git update-index --chmod=+x foo.sh` will change that attribute to '100755'
   `git ls-files --stage`